danielringch/xiamon/docu/config_basics.md

 ## Alert muting

-To prevent message spam, every alert is muted for a certain time interval even.
-After this time, the alert will be sent again if the reason is still present.
+To prevent message spam, every alert is muted for a certain time interval after being sent, as long as the cause of the alert does not disappear.
 The time interval is set by the key **alert_mute_interval** (in hours).

     alert_mute_interval: 24